mdefrance/AutoCarver/docs/source/quick_start.rst

     target = "binary_target"

-Hence the use of :class:`BinaryCarver` in following code blocks.
+Hence the use of :class:`BinaryCarver` and :class:`ClassificationSelector` in following code blocks.